akanand03/AI-assignmnents/README.md

 # AI Lab Codes 2024
+## By Akshit Anand

-## This Repository contains all the practicals and codes that was given as an assignemnt in the 6th semester by Pro.
+### This Repository contains all the practicals and codes that was given as an assignemnt in the 6th semester by Pro.
 Sudip Sanyal at NIIT University.